Can I use custom scripts with reports in our Oracle B2C Service application?

 - Click the OK button to apply your custom script to your output level.

 - To remove a custom script, click the Level tab, click the Edit button, and click Remove.
 Click Yes at the removal confirmation.

 - Click the arrow on the Save button on the Quick Access toolbar and select a save option.

 For an example of custom script code, refer to standard report "Visit Activity" (report ID 46).
 To view the custom script right-click on the report from the Reports Explorer and select "View Definition".
 The custom script code is located at the bottom of the report definition.

 For additional information, refer to the 'Create a custom script' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.